-Atlanta Jiu Jitsu at four.0 Martial Arts are a great way to get fit and have fun!
+Atlanta Jiu Jitsu and Jiu Jitsu Fitness at Four.0 Martial Arts is a great way to get in shape and spend time with your family.

 It's no secret that jiu-jitsu is not just a martial art or a sport – it's a way of life.
 The values and lessons we learn on the mats can be applied to the tasks and hardships of everyday life.
 Almost everything learned on the mats can be applied.
 Here is a small list of the most important mental benefits of BJJ that translate to outside life.